boxpositron/absolute-dotfiles/README.md

 ## Features

-- **Neovim Configuration**: Extensive Lua-based configuration with LSP support, debugging, and productivity plugins
+- **Neovim Configuration**: Extensive Lua-based configuration with LSP support, debugging, and 50+ productivity plugins
-- **Terminal Emulators**: Configurations for Ghostty and WezTerm with custom themes and shaders
+- **Terminal Emulators**: Configurations for Ghostty and WezTerm with custom themes and visual effects
-- **Shell Environment**: Optimized Zsh configuration with useful aliases and functions
+- **Shell Environment**: Optimized Zsh configuration with Starship prompt and useful aliases
-- **Window Management**: AeroSpace tiling window manager configuration
+- **AI Integration**: OpenCode CLI with specialized agents for debugging, testing, refactoring, and more
-- **Development Tools**: Pre-configured settings for Git, tmux, and various language servers
+- **Development Tools**: Pre-configured settings for Git, tmux, direnv, and various language servers
-- **AI Integration**: Built-in configurations for Claude and other AI coding assistants
+- **Documentation Management**: with-context MCP integration for knowledge management

 ## Prerequisites